 Balance & Reciprocity

-Vinotok Altars, generously sponsored by local businesses, have been popping up on Elk Avenue for several years.
-This year, the Vinotok Altars are constructed to represent the archetypes of our principle characters such as the Harvest Mother, Green Man, Sir Hapless the Knight and the Earth Dragon (and more!).
-While some will remain on Elk, others will migrate to our Wastelands, those places scarred by our mining history in need of healing.
+Vinotok Altars have been an important part of the festival for several years.
+They are constructed to represent the archetypes of our principal characters such as the Harvest Mother, Green Man, Sir Hapless the Knight, and the Earth Dragon (and more!).
+While some appear on Elk Avenue, others migrate to our Wastelands, those places scarred by our mining history in need of healing.

-Download the Altar Map below.
-Then grab your sense of discovery and strike out on your own on a Vinotok Pilgrimage to visit all the altars and archetypes.
-Each will have mythology, information and poetry about that particular archetype, and then each will also offer a gift.
+Once the altars are installed, you’ll be able to visit them and strike out on your own Vinotok Pilgrimage to visit all the altars and archetypes.
+Each will have mythology, information, and poetry about that particular archetype, and then each will also offer a gift.
 It might be a journaling prompt or instructions on constructing a Beckoning Prayer Flag for the Fire Circle.
 One might direct you to a Grump & Gratitude form to access for writing down your Grumps and leaving at the Fire Circle, another will provide materials and direction on beginning a head wreath.

-It must be a natural object (i.e. nothing human-made).
+Your offering must be a natural object (i.e., nothing human-made).

-Flowers may be left, but please do not pick fresh wildflowers for this.
-You may purchase flowers from a local florist or use flowers from your own garden.
+Leave natural wildflowers in the wild, and instead purchase wildflowers flowers from a local florist or use flowers from your own garden.

-Small bundles of dried flowers, grasses or leaves may be used, but please shake out the seed pods to release the seeds on the ground so they may do their thing.
-And do not collect very much from any one spot.
+Tie small bundles of dried flowers, grasses, or leaves; and please shake out the seed pods to release the seeds on the ground so they may do their thing.
+Collect a little bit from here and there.

-Garden items like small herb bundles tied with grass could be used, but please no food that might attract critters.
+Garden items, like small herb bundles tied with grass, could be used.

-Grasses, leaves or sage tied in bundles, harvested respectfully, can be appropriate live items.
-All other collected items from nature must not be living (i.e. flowers, moss, mushrooms, etc.).
+Grasses, leaves, or sage tied in bundles and harvested respectfully can be appropriate live items.

-Please leave objects you don’t mind departing from permanently.
-All gifted objects will be collected on Saturday, September 19 in the morning to be disposed of in an honorable way.
-Altars themselves will be deconstructed Sunday, September 20.
-If you do not want your gifted object released back into the earth, you must collect it before this time.
+Please leave objects you are willing to part with permanently.
+All gifted objects will be collected on Saturday, September 23, 2023, in the morning to be disposed of in an honorable way.
+The Altars will be deconstructed on Sunday, September 24, 2023.
+If you do not want your gifted object released back into the earth, please collect it before this time.